sclayton33/sclayton33.github.io/_pages/about.md

 permalink: /
 subtitle:

+profile:
+  align: right
+  image: favicon.png
+  image_circular: true # crops the image to make it circular
+  more_info: >
+  hello

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"